 Having fund management knowledge that is specialized adds to your confidence.
 More importantly, it can give you an edge over others as you start vying for a more senior role on your way to becoming a fund manager.

-After you have several years of experience and have chosen your niche, it’s time to advance your knowledge so that you’re one step closer to the fund manager position you want.
 An effective way to accelerate your learning and demonstrate your commitment to your employer (or other potential employers) is to earn your CFA® charter.

 The CFA exam is a three-level examination offered by CFA Institute.
 Charterholders estimate they spent an average of 300 hours of study per level.
-It’s a challenging exam, but passing it can make you one of just 120,000 CFA charterholders worldwide.
+It’s a challenging exam, but passing it can make you one of just 150,000 CFA charterholders worldwide.

 Considering the CFA charter?
 Download this free Before You Decide to Sit for the CFA Exam eBook.

 What Is It like to Work at a Hedge Fund?

 The hours you work depend on where your hedge fund is located.
 If you’re on the east coast of the U.S., the hours will typically be from 7:00 am to 7:00 pm.
 If you are on the west coast of the U.S., the typical hours are from 5:30 am to 5:00 pm.

 Because your attention will be riveted on the markets when they’re open, the majority of your research needs to be done before and after market hours.